discmagnet/quality.start/README.md

 Lefty Grove        | 1931 |  30  |  25   | 2.194
 Kevin Brown        | 1996 |  32  |  27   | 2.192
 Hal Schumacher     | 1933 |  27  |  23   | 2.179

+But the fun doesn't end there!
+With APPS we quantified pitching performance in terms of runs.
+We also know the average number of runs that will score in an inning, so we can convert APPS into a metric that's in terms of innings!

+I like to call it Free Innings (FInn).
+If you take a starter's PPS from a single game and divide it by `LARA`, you get the additional innings the starter gives you 'for free' compared to the number of innings a league average pitcher would pitch to give up the same number of runs.
+For example, if a starter pitches a complete game shutout, he would earn 9 Free Innings.
+A league average pitcher would have to pitch 0 innings to give up 0 runs, so the starter went 9 innings longer than what a league average pitcher would have to pitch to give up 0 runs.
+You could also do the math; he would have a PPS of 9 times `LARA` for that game, and (9*`LARA`)/`LARA` is 9 FInn.

+> Free Innings (FInn) are the additional scoreless innings a starting pitcher gives his team compared to the number of innings a league average starter would pitch to give up the same number of runs.

+FInn is a bit more intriguing to me than APPS because Free Innings is a counting statistic that accumulates over the course of the season rather than a ratio statistic.
+It could easily be used as another way to measure a pitcher's value.
+It gets at the quality *as well as the quantity* behind a pitcher's performance.